MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xc9--driver-verifier-iomanager-violation.md

 <tr class="even">
 <td align="left"><p>0x221</p></td>
 <td align="left"><p>Fatal error</p></td>
-<td align="left"><p>An IRP dispatch handler for a PDO has deleted its device object, but the hardware has not been reported as missing in a bus relations query.
-(Device object, dispatch routine, and IRP specified.)</p>
+<td align="left"><p>An IRP dispatch handler for a PDO has deleted its device object, but the hardware has not been reported as missing in a bus relations query. </p>
 <p>Param 2 - The address in the driver's code where the error was detected.</p>
 <p>Param 3 - IRP address.</p>
 <p>Param 4 - Device object address.</p>